 Paul N. Harris

-Paul N. Harris is secretary and general counsel of KeyCorp and oversees the corporation’s legal and government relations functions.
+Paul N. Harris is general counsel of KeyCorp and oversees the corporation’s legal and government relations functions.
 He is a Director of KeyBank National Association and served as corporate secretary for KeyCorp from May 2003 to July 2019.
-Prior to joining KeyCorp in 2003, Paul served as partner-in-charge of the Cleveland office of Thompson Hine LLP where he managed significant client relationships and oversaw the office’s community and charitable support programs and administrative operations.
+Prior to joining KeyCorp in 2003, Paul served as partner-in-charge of the Cleveland office of Thompson Hine LLP, where he managed significant client relationships and oversaw the office’s community and charitable support programs and administrative operations.
 Paul joined Thompson Hine in 1983 and practiced in the firm’s Corporate and Securities practice group before leaving the firm in 1988 to join Revco D.S., Inc. (now CVS), where he was elected as an executive officer in 1993.
 He rejoined Thompson Hine in 1997.